yanncerf/contexti.sh/README.md

 references=$(grep -o -P '\b(?:[A-Z][A-Za-z'"'"'`-]+)(?:,? (?:and |& )?(?:[A-Z][A-Za-z'"'"'`-]+|(?:et al.?)))*(?:,? *(?:[0-9]{4}(?:, p\.?
 [0-9]+)?)(?:.*)?)' "$text_file"
 ```

-It counts in-texts references, taking into account (it's a bit hit and miss though, and there are edge cases) permutations on the APA (Author, YYYY) like:
+It's built to counts in-texts references, taking into account (it's a bit hit and miss though, and there are edge cases) permutations on the APA citation format (Author, YYYY), just like:

 >(AuthorA, YYYY ; AuthorB, YYYY: xx)
 (Author, YYYY:xx)